top of page

 Play Video

-Quick and Easy Seal Rescue Not every seal rescue ends in a deep wound or a painful struggle; sometimes we get lucky.
-This young seal was spotted with a box strap still loose enough to remove safely.
-Within seconds, rescuers Jason and Antoine had him out, freed, and back in the colony. #ocn #oceanconservation #sealrescues #plasticpollution #raisingawareness - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
+When your only tool turns inside out mid-rescue, it could mean disaster, but not for Damian.
+A quick reaction and second attempt were all it took to turn a mistake into a miracle.
+This young seal was entangled in a tight loop of fishing line, one of the most common and most deadly entanglements we see on Namibia’s coast.
+Fishing line cuts deep, often unnoticed until it’s far too late.
+Most animals caught like this never get a second chance.
+They suffer in silence, hidden in the colony, slowly starving or strangling to death.
+But today.
+Damian’s fast thinking meant this seal’s story didn’t end in pain: it ended in freedom! 🦭 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
 Donations are tax deductible in the United States.
 All donations are used to support the seal rescue team from Ocean Conservation Namibia

 Load More